OSA413/Sonic4_ModLoader/docs/FAQ.md

 # Welcome to the FAQ of the Mod Loader!

 Can't find your question?
-Try to contact me somewhere on the Internet (please, don't use GitHub's issues for questions).
+Try to contact me somewhere on the Internet.

 ----------------------------